 - Perform regular checks to ensure RDP is not open to the public Internet.

 - Vet and monitor third parties that have remote access into the organization’s network and/or your connections to third parties, to ensure they are diligent with cybersecurity best practices.

 - Participate in cybersecurity information sharing programs and organizations, such as MS-ISAC and InfraGard

 Securing the End User

 - Provide social engineering and phishing training to employees.
-Urge them not to open suspicious emails, not to click links contained in such emails, not to post sensitive information online, and to never provide usernames and/or passwords to any unsolicited request.
+Urge them not to open suspicious emails, not to click on links or open attachments contained in such emails, and to be cautious before visiting unknown websites.

 Responding to a Compromise/Attack